mixbytes/eos/README.md

-# DAO.Casino - blockchain for Gambling 3.0 with fast finality and on-chain pRNG
+# DAOBet - blockchain with fast finality and on-chain pRNG

-Welcome to DAO.Casino Blockchain repository!
+Welcome to DAOBet Blockchain repository!

 This project is based on [Haya](https://github.com/mixbytes/haya), which implements RANDPA finality for [EOSio](https://github.com/EOSIO/eos).